TesheMaximillan/Awesome-Books-Modules/README.md

 # Awesome Books

-> In this capstone project, I created a plain javascript project which is add a book title and it's author into local storage retrive that items to book list.
+> In this capstone project, I created a plain javascript project which is add a book title and it's author into localstorage and retrive the items to book list section.

 ## Built With